How to buy international stocks

 You can typically apply for an international stock trading account online in less than 15 minutes.

-Application requirements can vary between different international share trading account providers.
+Application requirements can vary between different foreign share trading account providers.
 Generally, eligibility requirements for personal applicants will include:

 - 18 or older